genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Multiple QC Report
 ^^^^^^^^^^^^^^^^^^

-You can also display metrics from multiple reports at once using "Multiple QC Report" application.
+**Action**: to display metrics from multiple reports at once.
 It accepts as input a collection of QC reports.
-For example, let's select our FastQC reports in order to compare them in "Multiple QC Report":
+For example, let's select our FastQC reports in order to compare them in **Multiple QC Report**.

 .. image:: images/multiple_qc_report.png